 Why did you decide to bring a legal claim, and what advice would you give to others who are thinking of bringing a claim?

-We decided to bring a claim ultimately because we wanted an apology.
+We decided to bring a claim, ultimately because we wanted an apology.
 We wanted somebody to say I'm sorry for hurting your son and to take responsibility for that in the hope that the hospital would look at training.
 To look at pathways to avoid it happening again to somebody else.
-I would say that the legal claim can be stressful at times, but to listen and to be guided by Tozers has been fantastic and helped us through all parts of the legal claim, and have been very supportive.
+I would say that the legal claim can be stressful at times, but to listen and to be guided by Tozers has been fantastic, and helped us through all parts of the legal claim by being very supportive.
 I also think it's really important and worth mentioning to go to the solicitor who specialises in Erb’s Palsy.
 They don't have to be local, I'm at the other end of the country to Tozers, but experience is key for a successful outcome.

 How has the Erb’s Palsy community helped you?